Leopoldo Laroya

-'Leopoldo "Leo" Velarde Laroya' is a Filipino Admiral who served as the 28th Commandant of the Philippine Coast Guard.
+'Leopoldo "Leo" Velarde Laroya' is a Filipino Admiral (born February 11, 1966) who served as the 28th Commandant of the Philippine Coast Guard.
 Prior to his promotion as commandant, he also served as the Deputy Commandant for Operations, and led three commands: the Maritime Safety Services Command, the Coast Guard Education, Training and Doctrine Command and the Maritime Security and Law Enforcement Command.

 Early life and education

 Laroya was born in Quezon City on February 11, 1966, and served as a second child among three male siblings.
 Laroya came from a military family, wherein both his grandfather and his father are graduates from the Philippine Military Academy (PMA).
 Laroya's grandfather, Brigadier General Nicanor Velarde Sr., graduated the PMA in 1929 and served the United States Army, before being moved to the Philippine Army, and served during World War 2, while his father, Brigadier General Protacio Laroya, graduated in 1956, and served the Philippine Constabulary.
 His mother, Elenita Laroya, also worked at the Philippine Veterans Bank and the AFP Retirement and Separation Benefits System.
 Laroya studied at the Colegio San Agustin – Makati, the Don Bosco Technical Institute of Makati, and became an exchange student in Comfrey, Minnesota, where he finished high school, and became an engineering student at the University of the Philippines Diliman before he entered the PMA in 1983, and graduated as a member of the PMA "Maringal" class of 1988.
 Laroya graduated with honors as he was in 12th place within his classmates, and was awarded the Engineering Sciences Award.

 Laroya finished his postgraduate degree at the World Maritime University in Malmö, Sweden, where he earned his master's degree in Maritime Safety and Environmental Protection (MSEP) and also entered various courses locally and abroad, such as the Naval Officer Candidate Course.